bluecadet/launchpad/docs/src/reference/cli/config-loading.md

 ## Config File Search

-The CLI searches for config files in the following order:
+The CLI searches for config files with the following names:

 1. `launchpad.config.js`
 2. `launchpad.config.mjs`
+3. `launchpad.config.ts`
+4. `launchpad.config.cjs`
+5. `launchpad.config.mts`
+6. `launchpad.config.cts`

 The search starts in the current working directory and recursively searches up parent directories (up to 64 levels) until a config file is found.